-Financial analysis means the analysis of the financial statement to reach up to the productive conclusion, which will help the investors and other stakeholders to maintain their relationship with the company.
-Financial statements, which are complex cobweb of transactions and disclosures, a variety of financial analysis are needed to be done to ensure the safe working of the company.
-Experts and analyst will do a post-mortem of the financial statement and will try to interpret the situation of the company.
-In this article, we are going to discuss the different types of financial analysis including their advantages and disadvantages
+Financial analysis means the analysis of the financial statement to reach up to the productive conclusion, which will help the investors and other stakeholders to maintain their relationship with the company and there are various types that experts and analysts use to do a post-mortem of financial statements.

 - #1 – Horizontal Analysis

 - #5 – Solvency Analysis